Prohelion/prohelion.github.io/docs/Profinity/Getting_Started/Installation.md

 ### Simple Setup

-To

-Create an empty directory and a file titled `docker-compose.yml` in the new directory.
+On the target device, create a new empty directory and a file titled `docker-compose.yml` in the new directory.
 The contents of the `docker-compose.yml` file should be

 ```
 services: